ichthyosaurus/sailfish-patch/MANPAGE.md

 Create a new patch skeleton with `-c NAME` and put the original files in the directory `original`.
 Copy everything to the directory `patched` and make your changes.
-Configure the project in `build/CONFIG`.
+Configure the project in `CONFIG`.
 Build with `-b`.

 You can add all packages a patch is based on in the `SourcePackages` field in the configuration file.
 Running `sailfish-patch -u` will update all source